Old Crawfordsville High School

-Crawfordsville High School is a former public high school erected in 1910 on East Jefferson Street in Crawfordsville, Montgomery County, Indiana, and was a part of the Crawfordsville Community Schools.
-The building was expanded in 1914, 1921, and 1941 to provide additional classrooms, an auditorium, and a gymnasium.
+Old Crawfordsville High School is a former public high school erected in 1910 on East Jefferson Street in Crawfordsville, Indiana.
+It was a part of the Crawfordsville Community Schools.
+The old building was expanded in 1914, 1921, and 1941 to provide additional classrooms, an auditorium, and a gymnasium.
+A new Crawfordsville High School facility opened at One Athenian Drive in 1993.
 In 2000 the old school building was converted to a multi-use facility of offices, residential housing, and a fitness center.
 The former high school building was added to the National Register of Historic Places in 2003.
-A new Crawfordsville High School facility opened at One Athenian Drive in 1993.
+The former high school became a senior living facility and in 2019 was converted into 99 apartment units called The Laurel Flats.

 History

 The Old Crawfordsville High School was located on East Jefferson Street in Crawfordsville, the seat of government for Montgomery County, Indiana.
-It served as the town's high school from 1911 to 1992.
+It served as the town's high school from 1911 to 1993.
 The building was converted to mixed-use facility in 2000 and added to the National Register of Historic Places in 2003.
 A new Crawfordsville High School at One Athenian Drive opened in the fall of 1993.